-How to Create an Effective Corporate Travel Policy
+How to Create an Effective Corporate Travel Policy (+ Free Template)

 A corporate travel policy has the potential to keep business travelers within a specific budget for their flight, lodging, meals, and entertainment expenses.
-For the finance team, this type of policy helps with budgeting and forecasting for your company’s monthly and annual travel spend.
+For the finance team, this type of travel expense policy helps with budgeting and forecasting for your company’s monthly and annual travel spend.

 Hotel costs are highly dependent on location, amenities, and time of year.
 Give your employees a per night price range and some specific hotel chains to target.
 Again, special circumstances might necessitate some flexibility here as well, so make those cases clear.
 Do you allow employees to expense additional charges like snacks and movies?
 They should know the answer before leaving for the trip.